-This talk
+This talk: Theoretical significance of EV2 and V-final orders in German-Italian bilinguals, who show overgeneralisation of EV2.

-- Theoretical significance of EV2 and V-final orders in German-Italian bilinguals, who show overgeneralisation of EV2. - Case-study highly comparable to Müller (1994, et seq.) and Schönenberger (2001), but with different theoretical results. - I argue not a case of Yiddish-type setting (pace Müller, 1996). - I argue not straightforwardly a case of transfer of Italian-like syntax (pace Müller, 2003). - $\rightarrow$ I argue a case of developmental complexification of the (embedded) CP. - Supporting parallels in the diachrony and contact scenarios of V2.
+- Case-study highly comparable to Müller (1994, et seq.) and Schönenberger (2001), but with different theoretical results. - We argue not a case of Yiddish-type setting (pace Müller, 1996). - We argue not straightforwardly a case of transfer of Italian-like syntax (pace Müller, 2003). - \rightarrow We argue a case of developmental complexification of the (embedded) CP. - Supporting parallels in the diachrony and contact scenarios of V2: Afrikaans, Manenberg Kaaps and Cimbrian. - Sheds light on the formal development of CP, its crosslinguistic elaboration and its formal stability in language contact driven by child language bilingualism.

-3. The data
+3 The data